Naval Special Warfare Center

 The Phil Bucklew Naval Special Warfare Center (NSWC, also known as "The Center") is a component command of the United States Naval Special Warfare Command, United States Navy.
 It is sited within Naval Amphibious Base Coronado, California.

 The NSWC runs much of the Naval Special Warfare (NSW) training.
-The main courses are the famous 12-month-long SEAL training (BUD/S and SQT) and 9-month long SWCC trainings.
+The main courses are the famous 12-month-long SEAL training (BUD/S and SQT) and 9-month long SWCC training.

 Training sites and detachments

 The NSWC currently covers these subsidiary training sites: